 Extrahepatic Conditions: non-autoimmune disorders

 Other common comorbidities may include:

-- Type 2 diabetes, which impacts the body’s ability to metabolize sugar (glucose), which is a vital source of fuel for the body.
+- Type 2 diabetes impacts the body's ability to metabolize sugar (glucose), which is a vital source of fuel for the body.
 With type 2 diabetes, the body does not regulate insulin (the hormone that regulated glucose) correctly, resulting in severe problems.
 Studies show patients with hepatitis C who have cirrhosis have a higher tendency to have type 2 diabetes.

 - Glomerulonephritis (Nephritis and Nephrotic Syndrome) are diseases that injure the part of the kidneys that filter blood.
 If this condition continues, it can result in damage to the kidney’s which can result in kidney failure.

 - B-cell NHL is where Non-Hodgkin Lymphoma (NHL) affects B-lymphocytes.
 Non-Hodgkin Lymphoma (NHL) is cancer that affects the white blood cells (lymphocytes), which are an important part of the immune system.
 One type of lymphocytes are B-cells, which make antibodies to fight infections.